 One of the most fundamental problems facing LP executives today is the lack of relevant, timely, and accurate data.
 Unfortunately, when accurate data is not available, organizations simply don’t know where their problems are or, even worse, they think they do.
 This can result in piecemeal or poorly defined LP initiatives that have little effect on an organization’s financial picture and ultimately fade away or simply are never executed to their potential.

 Therefore, the road to any successful loss prevention program must begin with finance.
 Look around our industry; it is becoming more and more apparent that some of the most successful programs are those where LP either reports into finance or has an excellent relationship with them.
 Unfortunately, some in our profession continue to view finance as the organization that always wants to slash budgets, complain about retail shortage results, or question every expenditure that is submitted for payment.

 My experience tells me that no group has access to more relevant, timely, and accurate data than finance, especially as it relates to retail shrink and the loss prevention area.
 This includes data such as shortage/waste results, workers’ compensation and general liability expenses, bad check losses, and cash shortages.
-In grocery, this becomes extremely important because of perishables, which may account for 60 percent of a company’s total retail shrink results.
+In grocery, this becomes extremely important because of perishables, which may account for 60 percent of grocery store shrink results.

 All of this information is at the fingertips of the chief financial officer or those who work for this individual.
 Because they have a genuine interest in controlling expenses, they are usually willing to share this information with loss prevention personnel when asked.
 Proactive LP departments are actively engaged with finance, typically receiving this information by period, quarter, and especially year end.